akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

 ### Task Type 4: AI Model Deployment Task (Intermediate)

-- Participants would pick models from the [awesome-akash]((https://github.com/akash-network/awesome-akash)).
+- Participants would pick models from [awesome-akash](https://github.com/akash-network/awesome-akash#ai).
 - For each model, they would attempt to deploy on any ***3*** different available providers.
 - Participants may use any preferred client (Akash Console, Cloudmos or Akash CLI) to complete the task.
 - Participants are encouraged to share their deployments on Twitter and YouTube and a limited number will receive an incentive as called out in Tasks 5 & 6 below.